 F & G Abbott Ltd was a shoe retailer established in 1902 which purchased much of its stock from Clark & Co.
 Saxone was their own-label brand for an American-style men’s shoe.

-Clark & Sons merged with F & G Abbott.
-George Clark (1861 – 1937) and George Sutherland Abbott (1862 – 1940) were joint-managing directors.
+Clark & Sons merged with F & G Abbott in 1908 to form the Saxone Shoe Company.
+George Clark (1861 – 1937) and George Sutherland Abbott (1862 – 1940) became joint-managing directors.

-In 1928 the company went public with a share capital of £1 million.
-By this time there were 106 retail stores.
+The Saxone Shoe Co went public with a share capital of £1 million in 1928.
+There were 106 retail stores by this time.

 George Clark, chairman and managing director, died in 1937.
-G S Abbott left £133,592 when he died in 1940.
+G S Abbott died in 1940 and left an estate valued at £133,592.

 Throughout the Second World War a large proportion of production was devoted to military service contracts, including regulation army boots and officer’s footwear.

-By 1948 1,200 staff were employed at 180 retail branches, and 1,000 people were employed at Kilmarnock.
+1,200 people were employed at 180 retail branches by 1948, and 1,000 people were employed at the Kilmarnock factory.